A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Expert Verified

 If you’re in customer support, you know the drill.
 A new ticket comes in.
-Someone has to read it, figure out what the customer wants, and slap the right tags on it before it can even get to the right agent.
-It’s slow, a little mind-numbing, and a perfect recipe for human error.
+Someone has to read it, figure out what the customer wants, and apply the right tags on it before it can even get to the right agent.
+It’s a process that is ripe for automation.
 And all that time spent triaging is time a customer is left waiting.

 The good news is, you can get this entire task off your team's plate.
 Using intent detection, AI can automatically read incoming tickets and understand why a customer is reaching out.
 It can tell the difference between a refund request, a technical bug, or a billing question, and then apply the correct tags in a split second.
 This means tickets get routed to the right people faster and urgent issues get the attention they need.

 In this guide, we'll look at two ways to set this up.
-First, we'll go through Zendesk's built-in "Intelligent Triage."
-Then, I'll show you a more powerful and flexible way to do it using a seamless eesel AI integration.
+First, we'll go through Zendesk's built-in "Intelligent Triage," a reliable and mature solution for modern teams.
+Then, I'll show you an additional specialized way to do it using a seamless eesel AI integration.

 What you'll need to get started

 Before we dive in, let’s quickly cover what you need for each option.
-Right off the bat, you'll see a pretty big difference in accessibility and cost.
+Both options offer great ways to improve your efficiency.

 For Zendesk's native Intelligent Triage: